-“A nympho on caffeine?”
+“A nympho on crack?”

 The accurate description made him chuckle uncomfortably.
 “Yeah.
 Something like that.”

 Travis leaned against the door, arms crossed.
 “I don’t know… She’s only fifteen but sexualizes everything.
-I don’t even think she really knows what she’s doing.
+I don’t think she really knows what she’s doing.
 She’s just sort of… testing her boundaries or something.
 Seeing how far she can go.
 And you’re a big celebrity, so that puts you way up on her totem pole.”

 Ben finished straightening himself out.
 Raked fingers through his hair.
 Somehow, Travis had fared far better than he during their tussle.
 “Well, I’m definitely not interested in her,” he said.
 “I hope she knows that.”